All Episodes

 Nope, still teaching.

-She politely asked her to stop molesting students.
+They'll give you a slightly asked her to stop molesting students.

-She's like, no, can you?
+She's like, no can you.

 Yeah, well, shrug it off.